2011 Heritage Classic: Entertainment

 In spite of the wind chill, fans arrived at McMahon several hours before the game to experience an 88000 sqft fan zone, and stood in line ups 100 people deep to buy Heritage Classic merchandise.
 The crowd maintained a party atmosphere throughout the game, with many fans describing the Classic as a "once in a lifetime show".
 A cover band provided entertainment out front of McMahon while fans played air hockey, enjoyed free coffee from title sponsor Tim Hortons and tried their hockey skills in interactive booths.

 Several musical acts performed throughout the game.
 Five for Fighting performed his song "Chances" during the opening ceremonies.
 Canadian indie rock acts Tokyo Police Club and Metric performed during the first and second intermissions, respectively.
-Country duo Thompson Square performed the American national anthem and Calgary native Paul Brandt performed the Canadian national anthem.
+Country duo Thompson Square performed the American national anthem (despite an American team not being the game's visiting team) and Calgary native Paul Brandt performed the Canadian national anthem.
 The Montreal Canadiens organization was unhappy with Brandt's rendition, filing a complaint with the NHL over the fact that he sang the English version of "O Canada" rather than the bilingual version.
 The league acknowledged the complaint, but took no action.